cubesat-lab/cubesat-1-sw/docs/design/serial-frame-protocol.md

 ### Receiving Frame
 To receive an SFP frame, the receiver has to implement a state machine that processes the incoming bytes from the serial bus in a following way.
 Wait for two bytes of the **Frame Marker**.
 While doing so, discard or re-route other data to other consumers.
 After when the **Frame Marker** was received successfuly, check for the next 2 bytes - **Data Length** field, to have value between [SFP_DATA_LEN_MIN](#serial-frame-protocol-parameters) and [SFP_DATA_LEN_MAX](#serial-frame-protocol-parameters) inclusive.
-Once the data lenght is successfully validated, continue reading that amount of **Data** bytes.
+Once the data length is successfully validated, continue reading that amount of **Data** bytes.
 After that, read the following 2 bytes of **CRC** and compare it to the calculated CRC on the joined bytes of **Data Length** and **Data** fields.
 If the comparison is equal, the receiving of frame successfuly completed.
 If at any point, any check fails, discard or re-route received bytes to other consumers.

 ### Frame Structure
 ![SFP Frame](sfp-frame.drawio.png)